54696d654a6f6c74/vladislav2/README.md

 # Usage
 ### Getting started
-A blank run of the `driver.py` file will generate a `vlad_settings.json` file than can be edited to configure Vladislav.
+A blank run of the program will generate a `vlad_settings.json` file than can be edited to configure Vladislav.

 ### The features
 By default Vladislav looks for `.vlad` files to process and output into the `vlad_out` folder.